December 07, 2023

 1) Took BM lessons

-Many years ago I took BM lessons once a week for 3 months which taught me the basics and gave a good foundation for understanding the language.
-There are many classes available, such as:
+I had previously taken BM lessons once a week for 3 months which taught me the basics and gave a good foundation for understanding the language.
+Here are examples of available classes:

-I signed up for the Ling language app to practice speaking and listening to BM in everyday situations.
-It is one of the few apps offering BMhttps://ling-app.com/
+I used the Ling language app to practice speaking and listening to BM in everyday situationshttps://ling-app.com/.
+This article lists other BM learning apps: https://ling-app.com/ms/best-apps-for-learning-malay/

-I wrote a list of all of the questions I saw other applicants had been asked and translated them and my answers into BM.
-I also learnt the national anthem (Negaraku) and national principles (Rukun Negara).
-See below for example interview questions
+I wrote and revised a list of likely questions and my answers, plus learnt the national anthem (Negaraku) and national principles (Rukun Negara).

 Example Interview Questions: